 Historians suggest Bahasa Malay is a member of the Austronesian language family.
-The Austronesian language family is part of a phylum of the Austronesian languages which, together with the Tibet-China language family, originated from Yunnan.
+The section is part of a phylum of the Austronesian languages which, together with the Tibet-China language family, originated from Yunnan.

-Historically, the first group of the Austronesian people was the “Proto-Malays” or Ancient Malays who migrated to the Malay Archipelago in a long series of migrations between 2500 and 1500 BC.
+Historically, the first family of the Austronesian people was the “Proto-Malays” or Ancient Malays who moved to the Archipelago of Malayasia in a long series of migrations around the year 2500 to 1500 BC.
 The Proto-Malays lived by the sea and confluences of rivers.
 They are the ancestors of the Malays in modern Malaysia and Indonesia.

 Scholars have divided the origin of the Malay language and its development into three phases, namely Old Malay, Classical Malay and Modern Bahasa Malay.
 Old Malay was influenced by Indian cultures and religions as well as Sanskrit and the Tamil language system.
 The Malay language became the lingua franca of the Malacca Sultanate under the Srivijaya regime between 1402 and 1511 BC and it was spoken in West Malaysia, Riau Archipelago and Sumatera.